frconor-ebook/meditations/_posts/2025-06-10-personal-prayer.md

 It pleases Our Lord when we resolve to improve our mental prayer each day of our lives---even on those occasions when things require more effort, are difficult, or when we feel arid.

-In Point 464 of the *Furrow*, we're told, "Prayer is not a question of what you say or feel, but of love.
+"Prayer is not a question of what you say or feel, but of love.
 And you love when you try to say something to the Lord, even though you might not actually say anything" (J. Escrivá, *Furrow*, Point 464).

 If this is our approach, then our life will be continually enriched and strengthened.